-Safelisting an email address means explicitly telling your email service provider that email from email@example.com is not spam or junk mail.
+Safelisting an email address means explicitly telling your email service provider that emails from firstname.lastname@example.org are not spam or junk mail.

-First, if you find email from firstname.lastname@example.org in your Gmail spam folder, select the email and click the Not Spam button
+If you find an email from email@example.com in your Gmail spam folder, select the email and click the Not Spam button.

-Next, open an email that you have received from us.
+Open an email that you have received from firstname.lastname@example.org.

 Click add email@example.com to Contacts list.